9 Health Benefits Of Ginger: Why You Should Have It Every Day

 Ginger is generally considered to be a safe herb but its mechanism of action is still not completely understood so it is best to exercise caution when using it for therapeutic purposes.44

-- Large amounts of ginger can cause mild heartburn, diarrhea, and irritation in the mouth.45
+- None for children under the age of 2 and people will gallstones, since it can increase the production of bile.
+Large amounts of ginger can cause mild heartburn, diarrhea, and irritation in the mouth.47

 References [ + ]